jmaurelli/dev-utils/docs/dev_workflow/create-prd.md

-# Workflow: Product Requirements Document (PRD) Creation (MVP-First)
+Developer: # Workflow: Product Requirements Document (PRD) Creation (MVP-First)

 ## Objective
-Quickly capture an idea and turn it into a **Lean PRD** for MVP development.
-The PRD should be lightweight, actionable, and fast to produce, while leaving room to expand into a Full PRD later.
+Efficiently capture an idea and transform it into a **Lean PRD** focused on MVP development.
+The PRD should be lightweight, actionable, and quick to produce, with the flexibility to be expanded into a Full PRD if needed.

 ---

-## Workflow (Lean First)
+## Workflow (Lean-First)
+Begin with a concise checklist (3-7 bullets) of what you will do; keep items conceptual, not implementation-level.
-1. Capture the feature/idea in 1–2 sentences.
+1. Capture the feature or idea succinctly in 1–2 sentences.
-2. Ask only **critical clarifying questions** (What problem?
-Who’s user?
-What’s success?).
+2. Ask only the most **critical clarifying questions** (e.g., What problem does this solve?
+Who is the user?
+What defines success?).
-3. Fill out the **Lean PRD template** (below).
+3. Complete the **Lean PRD template** provided below.
-4. Save PRD to `/prd/`.
+4. Save the PRD in the `/prd/` directory.
+After each step, verify that all required information has been captured; if not, request only the minimal essential clarification or complete the missing parts before proceeding.

 ---